 Can I get nerve damage from laser hair removal?

-There’s a lot of information out there about potential side-effects of laser hair removal—but what’s true and what’s simply an urban myth?
+There’s a lot of information out there about potential side-effects of laser hair removal—but what’s true and what’s simply a myth?

 Here’s what we know about laser hair removal and the potential for nerve damage.